and welcome to our German Word of the Day. This time we will have a thorough look at the meanings of the verb:

 The grammar of “vorstellen”

-I present someone/something to someone.
+- I present something/someone to someone. (introducing, presenting)

-I present someone/something to myself.
+- I present someone/something to myself. (imagining)

 - Ich stelle einer Frau etwas vor.